ChahwanSong/dms-frontend/docs/services/repository.md

 # Task Repository Architecture

-This document describes the storage layout and indexing strategy used by `app/services/repository.py` for persisting asynchronous task metadata.
-Two repository implementations share the same logical model:

-* `RedisTaskRepository` — production-grade implementation backed by Redis.
-* `InMemoryTaskRepository` — in-process implementation that mirrors the Redis behaviour for tests.

-Both implementations operate on `TaskRecord` models from `app/services/models.py`, which capture the task identifier, owning service, user, status, parameters, timestamps, and log messages.
+This document describes the storage layout and indexing strategy used by `task_state.repository` for persisting asynchronous task metadata. `RedisTaskRepository` operates on `TaskRecord` models from `task_state.models`, which capture the task identifier, owning service, user, status, parameters, timestamps, and log messages.

 ## Redis-backed data layout